SimplyJpk/Match3/README.md

 - Key Space : Toggles Game tick speed between 50ms and 250ms (250ms default) ~~AI Lock (Steps without A Input)~~

 #### Build:
-- Visual Studio can pull most packages using nuget.
+To build, open the project using Visual Studio, and install the required packages using Nuget Package Manager or use Nuget Restore.
+Once the packages have been installed, you should be able to build the project without any additional libraries.
-- GLEW is required to compile/run
+~~- GLEW is required to compile/run~~

 #### Known Problems:
 - 'AI' will do any Vertical move before any available Horizontal moves